angelabassa/rstudioconf-2019/README.md

 ## Additional Resources

-Being lucky enough to introduce people to something knew is one of my favorite things 😄
+Being lucky enough to introduce people to something new is one of my favorite things 😄

 ![xkcd: Ten Thousand](https://imgs.xkcd.com/comics/ten_thousand.png)